jbrdge/Visualizations/README.md

 The "Closed Polygon Spiral" is a closed form equation for a n-gon used to create the shape, with resizing of the plot to create an illusion of a spiral.
 <br><br><br><br>
 <img align="right" width="120" height="120" src="https://raw.githubusercontent.com/jbrdge/DataInProcessing/master/Varying_Rates_Torus/Screen%20Shot%202018-12-28%20at%209.03.25%20PM.png">
-The "Varying Rates Torus" is a non-object form illustrating combined sinusoidals with the function of being able to control the rates.
+The "Varying Rates Parametric" is a non-object form illustrating combined sinusoidals with the function of being able to control the rates.
 It uses a for loop to call the function's points.